 HERE is an extensive article from Dan Billin at the Valley News about the history of Corbin's Park.

 DECEMBER, 2004 - No one seems to really know how many acres are in "The Park", as we locals call it.
 One report says it's 24,000 acres and one says it's 19,000 acres.
 I've also heard "25,000 acres" and "26,000 acres".
 In the latter 20th Century, The Park has also bought up a lot of the land around the outside perimeter of the fence, presumably to serve as a buffer.
 The Park consists of parts of Cornish, Plainfield, Grantham, Newport, Claremont, and over half of Croydon.
 Click HERE for a map of the area and HERE for a detailed park map.
 You can use your browser's zoom function to zoom in for more detail.

 There is a surprising amount of interest in this local private game preserve, from all over the country.
-Nearly every day, this page gets hits, often multiple hits, usually from people using search engines.
+This page gets many hits every day.
+It is the most popular page on my whole web site.
 It amazes me and my family that people have even heard of it enough to search for it..

 What follows are a couple of the newspaper articles recently published about the Park, generated primarily as a result of media focus on The Park after Robert H. Proulx of Manchester was fatally shot there Jan 1, 2004.
 Incredibly, the shooter, Steven R. Laro of Concord, got off scott-free at his trial.
 Not only did he get away with it, he then had the audacity to sue to get his hunting license back.
 Click here and here to see the NH Fish & Game news releases regarding the shooting.
 More articles here.
 There used to be many news links on this story, but most have dried up over the years.
 Google "Steven Laro" + "Concord" to get more info on the shooter.